EricssonResearch/dnt/miki/doc/stream_compiler.md

 * Constant (can be simple number, mac address, ip address, time with suffix), we store all of these in network byte order
 * Header field in this form: `header.field`
 * Interface property e.g. if3.mac (TODO what if the interface name is a valid protocol name? use a heuristic)
+* Packet property: packet.timestamp, packet.sequence
 * Value generator object's name (seq gen, timestamp etc.), validated against the list of defined objects

-In header description we only accept constants.
+In header description we only accept constants for the matching.

 ### Parsing substitution